In Their Final Meeting, Xi Tells Biden China Is ‘Ready to Work’ With Trump Administration

 The two leaders also spoke about “areas of friction,” Sullivan said, citing China’s support for Russia’s defense industrial base, military activity around Taiwan, unfair trade policies, and increasing aggression in the South China Sea.

-Biden and Xi also touched on China’s relationship with North Korea, particularly as U.S. and Western intelligence assessments indicate North Korea has deployed troops to assist Russian forces in their ongoing war with Ukraine.
+Biden and Xi also touched on China’s relationship with North Korea, particularly as U.S. and Western intelligence assessments indicate North Korea has deployed troops to assist Russian forces in the ongoing war with Ukraine.

-The White House earlier indicated that the United States and its allies—South Korea and Japan—believed “China has a role to play” in dissuading the growing Russia–North Korea partnership.
+The White House earlier indicated that the United States and its allies—South Korea and Japan—believed China “has a role to play” in dissuading the Russia–North Korea partnership from growing further.

 Trump’s Return

-Trump also set to staff his incoming administration with several China hawks.
+He is also set to staff his incoming administration with several China hawks.
 He has already named Sen. Marco Rubio (R-Fla.) and Rep. Michael Waltz (R-Fla.)—two staunch China critics—as his picks for secretary of state and national security adviser, respectively.

 Beijing sanctioned Rubio twice in 2020 and banned him from entering China.

 “Look, I’m not going to comment on a future administration’s policies that have neither been formulated nor articulated,” he told reporters.
-“What I will say is that we have laid out in clear terms our concerns about nonmarket economic practices that the PRC has undertaken.”
+“What I will say is that we have laid out in clear terms our concerns about non-market economic practices that the PRC has undertaken.”

 Sullivan defended U.S. tariffs on Chinese goods, stating that many countries have taken measures to address China’s overcapacity problem in critical sectors.